 Anyway, you can see which type of insulation is used in which jacket in the product info boxes below the images.

 If you’re still not sure which one to get, I’ll show you the three jackets that I loved the most.
-An overall best option, the top sporty option and my favorite affordable choice!
+An overall best option, the top sporty option, and my favorite affordable choice!

 Columbia Whirlibird is definitely a jacket that won’t disappoint you.
 Both layers are really warm on their own and when you put them together you get an amazing jacket suitable even for extreme colds.
 Also, this is the only jacket that you can get in sizes up to 6XL, which is one of the reasons why it’s a winner.

-Plus, it is hardfleece, which is much more comfortable than regular fleece, at least for me.
+Plus, it is a hard fleece, which is much more comfortable than regular fleece, at least for me.
 The outer shell features DryVent 2L, which is fully windproof and waterproof.
-Overall a great jacket for those of you are active and need something sporty.
+Overall a great jacket for those of you who are active and need something sporty.
 But not an amazing winter coat.

 The WantDo 3 in 1 jacket is also a winner – I have to give them props simple because they are the only ones that actually made sure you will be able to use the pockets on the inner jacket.
 You just need to turn the liner inside out, and you get two zippered internal pockets.

 You can check out the prices and more photos of these jackets on Amazon.
 And if you don’t really like any of them, maybe a 3 in 1 jacket is just not for you.
-In that case, check out some of our other review – maybe you’ll find a parka or a down jacket that you just love!
+In that case, check out some of our other reviews – maybe you’ll find a parka or a down jacket that you just love!